enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 test runner to output its results to a user-specified directory (preferably outside of the enzo file hierarchy).
 Make sure this directory is created before you call test_runner.py, or it will fail.
-Lastly, it uses the ``quick`` gold standard to compare against.
+Lastly, it uses the ``enzogold000`` gold standard to compare against.
 For a full description of the many flags associated with test_runner.py, see the flags_ section.

-5.  **Review the results.**  While the test_runner is executing, you should see the results coming up at the terminal in real time, but you can review these results in a file output at the end of the run.
+4.  **Review the results.**  While the test_runner is executing, you should see the results coming up at the terminal in real time, but you can review these results in a file output at the end of the run.
 The test_runner creates a subdirectory in the output directory you provided it, as shown